Visit the Catskills Visitor Center

 The Catskills Visitor Center's Gift Shop has a wide variety of books and guides about the Catskill Park, the Catskill Mountains and the surround areas.
 We also carry a large selection of quality trail maps and trail guides to help you have a safe and enjoyable adventure on the trails, whether you are hiking or mountain biking.

 In addition to books, maps and guidebooks, the Catskills Visitor Center Gift Shop offers local products, fire tower merchandise include Catskill Fire Tower patches and a number of items to help you enjoy your stay in the Catskills!

 Need something right now, the Gift Shop is online!

 The Catskills Visitor Center currently has three different trails available for visitors to enjoy:

-The Interpretive Trail is approximately 1/2 a mile long loop trail that circles the Visitor Center site.
+The Interpretive Loop Trail is approximately 1/2 a mile long loop trail that circles the Visitor Center site.
 The trail was constructed to ADA accessibility standards and is available to walkers and visitors of any ability!
 Along the trail, there are multiple interpretive panels, telling the story of the Visitor Center site and the Catskills.

-The Nature Trail is approximately 1/2 mile long and ascends the slope behind the Visitor Center and ends at a rustic picnic area.
+The Upper Ridge Trail is approximately 1/2 mile long and ascends the slope behind the Visitor Center and ends at a rustic picnic area.
 The trail, originally built by the NYNJ Trail Conference showcases trail building techniques used throughout the Catskills on new, sustainable trails and trail reconstruction projects.

 The Esopus Creek Trail is approximately 1/2 mile long and travels from the Visitor Center, across Route 28 and to the bank of the Esopus Creek.
 This trail is constructed to ADA accessibility standards and provides a family-friendly route to the banks of the Esopus where you can enjoy the mountain and river view and access the Esopus Creek.